-My father and mother, Hedley and Ann Lamb bought Barmoor Castle in 1979, as a landlocked, derelict and neglected 12 acre estate which needed an awful lot of love and care.
+Hedley and Ann Lamb bought Barmoor Castle as a landlocked, derelict and neglected 12 acre estate in need of alot of love and care.

-So the vision to create a park parallel to none was born.
-Palm Lawn which was the 2nd phase of park development was my father’s masterpiece.
-He began work on this area in 1991 creating an additional 35 pitches which were occupied very quickly.
+Palm Lawn, which was the 2nd phase of park development.
+Creating an additional 35 pitches which were occupied very quickly.

 Palm Lawn was named this as there is a palm tree in the centre of the lawn and it is believed that the Sitwells brought this back from either Egypt or India.
 We have since planted two more palm trees.

 Purchase of surrounding farm land, including the original west entrance which had been excluded from connection to the castle for nearly 100 years and no longer resembled a road

 Marks the year of completion of our woodland and nature walk.
 The walk cover 1600 meters and over 10,000 trees were planted over a two year period.

 The West Entrance was officially opened.
 The gate commemorates the fact that The Earl of Surrey and the English Army numbering over 25,000 men camped at Barmoor on the 8th September 1513 before marching into battle with the Scots at Flodden the next day.
 The detail on the gates were designed and hand made by local blacksmith Steven Mather.
 They show details of pikes and swords together with emblems of the sides that met in battle on that fateful day in history.
 This was the last battle where longbows were used as weapons.

 Two fountains were installed – one in the court yard and one on Palm Lawn to mark the 25th Anniversary of the opening of the park.